Labyrinth of Versailles: Success

-This labyrinth was so popular, not only with the King and the young Dauphin, but with the nobility and gentry who were allowed to visit the garden, that a guidebook was published, Perrault's Labyrinte de Versailles, which contained the fables, a description of the fountains and the quatrains written by the poet Isaac Benserade for each fable.
+This labyrinth was so popular, not only with the King and the young Dauphin, but with the nobility and gentry who were allowed to visit the garden, that a guidebook was published, Perrault's Labyrinte de Versailles, which contained the fables, a description of the fountains and the quatrains written by the poet Isaac de Benserade for each fable.
 It was first published in 1675, then reprinted in 1677 with engravings by Sébastien Leclerc.
 A third version, in which the engravings by Leclerc were illuminated by Jacques Bailly was produced soon after.

 The small, pocket-sized books were richly bound in red Morocco leather with stamped gilt decoration.
-The book was eventually translated into English, appearing twice in 1768, in John Bowles's edition and Daniel Bellamy senior's Aesop at Court, with plates engraved by George Bickham.
+The book was eventually translated into English, appearing twice in 1768, in John Bowles's edition and Daniel Bellamy, the elder's Aesop at Court, with plates engraved by George Bickham the Younger.

 The labyrinth contributed greatly to the wonder that the Gardens of Versailles instilled in visitors and diplomats from abroad.
 An illustrated guide printed in Amsterdam in 1682 praised Le Nôtre's work saying, "Amongst all these works there is nothing more admirable and praiseworthy than the Royal Garden at Versailles, and, in it, the Labyrinth...
 The Turnings and Windings, edged on both sides with green cropt hedges, are not at all tedious, by reason that at every hand there are figures and water-works representing the mysterious and instructive fables of Aesop".

 The composer Marin Marais wrote a piece for viola da gamba called "Le Labyrinthe."
 Titon du Tillet admired it: "The piece from his Fourth Book, titled Le Labyrinthe, in which after roaming through various keys, touching diverse dissonances, and underlining, first with sombre tones and later with lively and sprightly ones, the uncertainty of a man lost in a labyrinth, the composer manages happily to find the way out at last and finishes with a graceful and natural sounding Chaconne."